László Polgár: Polgár sisters

 He and Klara married in the USSR, whereupon she moved to Hungary to be with him.
 They had three daughters together, Susan, Sofia, and Judit, whom Polgár home-schooled, primarily in chess but also in Esperanto, German, Russian, English, and high-level math.
-Polgár and his wife considered various possible subjects in which to drill their children, "including mathematics and foreign languages," but they settled on chess.
+Polgár and his wife considered various possible subjects in which to drill their children, "including mathematics and foreign languages", but they settled on chess.
 "We could do the same thing with any subject, if you start early, spend lots of time and give great love to that one subject," Klara later explained.
 "But we chose chess.
 Chess is very objective and easy to measure."
-His eldest daughter Susan described chess as having been her own choice: "Yes, he could have put us in any field, but it was I who chose chess as a four-year-old...
+His eldest daughter Susan described chess as her choice: "Yes, he could have put us in any field, but it was I who chose chess as a four-year-old...
 I liked the chessmen; they were toys for me."

 The experiment began in 1970 "with a simple premise: that any child has the innate capacity to become a genius in any chosen field, as long as education starts before their third birthday and they begin to specialize at six."
 Polgár "battled Hungarian authorities for permission" to home-school the girls.
-"We didn’t go to school, which was very unusual at the time," his youngest daughter Judit recalled in 2008.
-"People would say, ‘The parents are destroying them, they have to work all day, they have no childhood’.
+"We didn't go to school, which was very unusual at the time," his youngest daughter Judit recalled in 2008.
+"People would say, 'The parents are destroying them, they have to work all day, they have no childhood'.
 I became defensive, and not very sociable."

 The family lived "in a modest apartment in the heart of Budapest" in which the "narrow living room" was "cluttered with chess books" and one wall was "lined with sketches of chess scenes from centuries ago."
 One account described it as "a shrine to unremitting chess practice.
 Thousands of chess books were stuffed onto shelves.
 Trophies and boards cluttered the living room.
 A file card system took up an entire wall.
 It included records of previous games for endless analytical pleasure and even an index of potential competitors' tournament histories."